-Should I Apply for a Mortgage with Bad Credit?
+Should You Apply for a Mortgage with Bad Credit?

 One of the top reasons people turn to this website is to find credit repair information.
 The number one reason people want to fix their credit is to buy a home.
 But how "fixed" or "repaired" must one's credit be to apply for a mortgage?
 In a competitive housing marketing, waiting until your credit is squeaky clean could mean losing the house of your dreams.
 You can apply for a loan cost even if you pay more for a loan due to bad credit.